Perteghella/test-dockerfile-build/README.md

  - Create a new Release in Github ( ex.
 1.1 )
  - Look for the building process in Actions menu
  - Check in Dockerhub the imge tagged ( image:latest and image:1.1 )

+ > Warning: DON'T STORE ANY SENSITIVE INFORMATION in public/private repositories.
+For example, sensitive information can include access tokens or login credentials stored in a file in the cache path.
+Also, command line interface (CLI) programs like docker login can save access credentials in a configuration file.
+Anyone with read access can create a pull request on a repository and access the contents of the cache.
+Forks of a repository can also create pull requests on the base branch and access caches on the base branch.